A what? A vital glossary of key terms and phrases in medical aesthetics, to help you understand what is going on.

 An exfoliating treatment carried out by a doctor or aesthetician where a surgical scalpel is used to gently scrape off any dead skin cells on the surface of the skin along with the vellus hair (ie peach fuzz).

 A gel which is injected through the skin (the dermis) to add volume or structure to the area where it is injected.
-Most dermal fillers are made from hyaluronic acid gel.
-Much to the despair of all reputable aesthetic practitioners, in the UK, dermal fillers are still not categorized as medicines, so anyone can legally obtain them and inject them into anyone else.
+Most dermal fillers are made from hyaluronic acid gel; others are made from substances such as poly-l-lactic acid which stimulate the growth of collagen, to replace lost volume in the face or body.
+You can read more about dermal fillers here.
+Much to the despair of reputable aesthetic practitioners, in the UK, dermal fillers are still not categorized as medicines, so anyone can legally obtain them and inject them into anyone else.
 Be warned.
 And read my Staying Safe page.

 A facial involving thorough examination and treatment of the skin, which is less pampering and more rigorous than most beauty-salon facials.
 Expect painstaking extractions, a light chemical peel and possibly red light therapy.